bhavyachopra99/ordering-system-solutions-challenge/README.md

 # how to run the program

 ## pre-requisitaries
-make sure you have node js (npm) installe don your system
+make sure you have node js (npm) installed on your system

 ## install dependencies
 run "npm install" to install all dependencies using nodejs (npm)